+Back to the story about our visit to the Secret Lake in November 2012.
 During our previous trip to this amazing desert oasis in May 2012, the lake still had deep water in it.
 Surprisingly there was so much water that sea weed and even fish were living in it.
 I was amazed by this tranquil and green place midst the harsh dry landscape.
 The area seems like the last place you would ever find water in!
+The first time I visited Secret Lake was back in 2009 and it still looks pretty much the same, untouched by mass loads of picnic goers and trash.

 The wind blows softly through the reeds, swishing them back and forth.
 It looks like waves in the ocean.The sound is so peaceful, so calming.